cthorey/cthorey.github.io/_posts/2016-01-28-backpropagation.markdown

 In this  post, I focus  on deriving  an analytical expression  for the backward  pass to  implement batch-norm  in a  fully connected  neural networks.
-Indeed, trying  to get an expression by just  looking at the centred inputs  and trying to  match the dimensions to  get $d\gamma$,
+Indeed, trying  to get an expression by just  looking at the centered inputs  and trying to  match the dimensions to  get $d\gamma$,
 $d\beta$ and $dh$ simply do not  work this time.
 In contrast, working the derivative on papers nicely leads to the solution ;)

-To finish,  I'd like to  thank all the  team from the  CS231 Standford class  who do  a fantastic  work in  vulgarising the  knowledge behind neural networks.
+To finish,  I'd like to  thank all the  team from the  CS231 Stanford class  who do  a fantastic  work in  vulgarizing the  knowledge behind neural networks.

-For those who want  to take a look to my  full implementation of batch normalisation for a fully-connected neural  networks, you can found it [here](https://github.com/cthorey/CS231).
+For those who want  to take a look to my  full implementation of batch normalization for a fully-connected neural  networks, you can found it [here](https://github.com/cthorey/CS231).